IBMStreams/streamsx.documentation/docs/beamrunner/troubleshoot.md

 You can troubleshoot any issues that occur when you launch, run, or monitor IBM® Streams Runner for Apache Beam applications.
 Streams Runner includes several pipeline parameters and componentized options to print more information and help narrow the scope to a specific component.

 ## Ensure you have the latest fixes
-The latest Streams Runner version is 1.2.1.
-You can [download](../../../beamrunner-2b-sas/#creating-a-streaming-analytics-service-on-ibm-cloud) the latest Streams Runner installation archive from an IBM Streaming Analytics container-based service.
+The latest Streams Runner version for IBM Cloud Pak for Data is 1.3 and for IBM Streaming analytcs is 1.2.2.
+See the [Install](../../../beamrunner-2-install/) section for information on downloading the Streams Runner.

 ## Check known problems and solutions
 See if your problem matches any issues in the [issues and limitations page](../issues).